Potato Sack: The first update

 On the release date of the Potato Sack bundle, players found the games within it had recently received updates.
 Most provided an immediate cosmetic change by replacing or adding assets that referred to potatoes.
 When players started looking deeper into these new assets, they discovered a series of glyphs that referred to other games associated with specific letters, as well as nonsense sentences that lead to specific cyphers.
 Other hints were less direct, using online services such as Twitter and YouTube to embed clues.
-In the case of Toki Tori, sections of new levels included braille code that referred to latitude and longitude coordinates of Two Tribes' headquarters.
+In the case of Toki Tori, sections of new levels included braille code that referred to the latitude and longitude coordinates of Two Tribes' headquarters.
 One player, "Jake_R", traveled to Two Tribes, where he discovered the glyphs and cyphers posted outside their headquarters.
 Several of Two Tribes' developers, upon learning of his presence, began filming him from a barbershop across the street.
 They would later use this footage of him climbing a pole to find these clues as part of another clue during the second phase.